How Many Backlinks Do I Need to Rank on Google, Really?

 Step 2: How to Analyze Competitor Backlinks

-Utilize SEO tools like Ahrefs or Semrush to identify competitors with keyword overlap.
-Once you identify them, you can check how many backlinks a website has for each of its ranking pages.
-This baseline reveals what it might take for your content to compete effectively.
+Use tools like Ahrefs or SEMrush to identify your competitors by analyzing keyword overlap.
+After identifying your competitors, you can use those same tools to see how many links a competitor's site has for each of its ranking pages.
+Establishing this baseline will give you a better idea of what your content needs to do to compete against them.

-Your real competitors are not always the ones you think.
-Sometimes it’s the blogs or smaller websites that have optimized your on-page content better or mastered internal linking.
-Learn from their backlink strategies and save months of guesswork and wasted effort.
+Your competitors are not always the people you assume them to be.
+At times, your competitors are the blog sites or smaller websites that are optimizing your on-page content better than you or creating stronger internal linking.
+Use your competitor's link-building strategy to learn from them and save yourself months of guessing and possibly wasting time.

 Here’s what to look for: